It’s December 12, 2018. We’re almost ready to welcome 2019.

 3. Sukanya Samriddhi Account (SSA)

-Sukanya Samriddhi Account is backed by the government of India as a savings scheme targeted at the parents of a girl child.
-The scheme is to encourage such parents to build a corpus for the future education and marriage expenses of the girl child.
+Sukanya Samriddhi Account (opens in a new tab/window) is backed by the government of India as a savings scheme targeted at the parents of a girl child.
+Being one of the best investment options under 80C, the scheme is to encourage such parents to build a corpus for the future education and marriage expenses of the girl child.

 The current interest rate offered by Sukanya Samriddhi Account is 8.5 % per annum along with tax benefits.